VADModule

 Methods

-All methods of VADModule are explained in details here: VADModule API Reference
+All methods of VADModule are explained in detail here: VADModule API Reference

 Loading the model